 If monoenergetic gamma rays are collimated into a narrow beam and if the detector behind the material only detects the gamma rays that passed through that material without any kind of interaction with this material, then the dependence should be simple exponential attenuation of gamma rays.
-Each of these interactions removes the photon from the beam either by absorbtion or by scattering away from the detector direction.
-Therefore the interactions can be characterized by a fixed probability of occurance per unit path length in the absorber.
+Each interaction removes the photon from the beam either by absorption or by scattering away from the detector direction.
+Therefore the interactions can be characterized by a fixed probability of occurrence per unit path length in the absorber.
 The sum of these probabilities is called the linear attenuation coefficient:

 μ = τ(photoelectric) + σ(Compton) + κ(pair)

-The total cross-section of interaction of a gamma rays with an atom is equal to the sum of all three mentioned partial cross-sections:σ = σf + σC + σp
+The total cross-section of the interaction of gamma rays with an atom is equal to the sum of all three mentioned partial cross-sections:σ = σf + σC + σp